-Elliot is the Childhood Cancer Association’s mascot and friend to children living with cancer and their families.
+Elliot is the Childhood Cancer Association’s mascot and friend to children with cancer and their families.
 Elliot is given to every child who is diagnosed with cancer, and who are referred to the Childhood Association.
 Children with cancer and their families are able to write a letter or draw a picture to Elliot, who will then respond.

 Wheelchair loans are available to children undergoing treatment and who require a wheelchair for short term use.
 We have a variety of sizes available to suit the needs of your child.
 Prior to accessing a wheelchair it is important to speak with your child’s medical team to ensure that wheelchair use is suitable for them.

 The Childhood Cancer Association provides massage therapy conducted by a trained massage and paediatric oncology massage therapist, either at the Childhood Cancer Association Office (in a private and quiet space) or in the Women’s and Children’s Hospital, if appropriate.
 Massage therapy is available to parents/caregivers and the child undergoing treatment, however signed medical consent must be obtained prior to the child undergoing massage therapy.

 Massage therapy contributes to a better sense of wellbeing.
 It can be a source of deep relaxation for stressed parents and may assist with any aches and pains that may be associated with changes in your environment (e.g. different bed, having to lift your child more frequently).